CatalystCode/spk/technical-docs/designs/exceptionHandling.md

      o Azdo pipeline API via web client
 ```

-The proposal is to have a way to maintain this exception chain; and preserving
+The proposal is to have a way to maintain this exception chain; and preserve the
-the statusCode.
-Taking the above example and presuming that authentication
+statusCode.
+Taking the above example and presuming that authentication failed in
-failed in web client call.
+web client call.
 We would like to have a JSON object like this

 ```
 {